Posted

 He thought about it for a while.
 How much were we thinking of?

-About a thousand
+About a thousand, we said.

 He thought some more, and then announced a special offer that his company were about to embark on - massive discounts for having two rooms done at the same time.

-Sorry, it's a one bedroom house
+Sorry, it's a one bedroom house, we said.

 Well, I can still do you a discount if you recommend a friend or family member to have a room done at the same time.

-Another thoughtful pause.
+Sorry again, we don't know anyone else who wants fitted wardrobes Another thoughtful pause.
 Then the killer - Well, between you and me, I'll piggyback another customer on your order, and make it look as if they're your recommendation.

 I should have shown him the door there and then - but I was taken in.
 Can you really do that?